vayunsoni/photon_weave/docs/index.rst

 Fock Space
 -----------

 The **Fock space** :math:`\mathcal{F}` is a Hilbert space that describes quantum state with discrete photon numbers.
 Each state in the Fock space is represented by a photon number basis :math:`|n\rangle`, where :math:`n=0,1,2,\ldots` denotes the number of photons.
-The Fock states are orthonormal and satifsy the following relation ship:
+The Fock states are orthonormal and satisfy the following relation ship:

 .. math::
    \langle n | m \rangle = \delta_{nm}